SiliconLabs/wisun_applications/wisun_soc_csmp_agent_skeleton/Readme.md

 If this step is not done already, follow the steps listed under [Add the Wi-SUN applications repository to Simplicity Studio 5](../README.md#add-the-wi-sun-applications-repository-to-simplicity-studio-5) section to add the projects to Simplicity Studio.

 # Start the Example

-## Wi-SUN - SoC CSMP Agent Sample Application

-1. Create the project by following the steps listed under [Create the Wi-SUN applications example projects](../README.md#create-the-wi-sun-applications-example-projects) section.
-2. Refer to the folder **Vendors/Silabs** on the [CSMP Agent library](https://github.com/CiscoDevNet/csmp-agent-lib) to complete your setup and connect to FND.

 ## Wi-SUN - SoC CSMP Agent Skeleton